Kensington Gardens Reserve Project

 Hello, I work as the Homelessness Projects Coordinator for Adelaide City Council and I was hoping to get some further information about the "Kaurna place for recognition and reflection" What is entailed in this space and how is it envisioned to be utilised?

-Mihiret Richards asked about 2 years ago
+Mihiret Richards asked almost 3 years ago

 The Kaurna place of reflection is in the south east corner and features a seat that faces toward the Adelaide Hills.
 The direction of the seating acknowledges the time when the Kaurna would travel to and from the Hills to the Kensington Wama area.
 It is a place for quiet reflection on the importance of this place to the Kaurna.